DRAGO21032004/Car_sales_visualization/README.md

-# Car_sales_visualization
-**Project Overview**
+Car Sales Visualization Project
+Project Overview
-This project analyzes a dataset of car sales to explore key factors affecting car prices, especially focusing on the relationship between Odometer readings and Selling Price.
-The goal is to derive meaningful business insights that could help car dealers, resellers, or buyers make more informed decisions.
+This project focuses on analyzing a dataset of car sales using Power BI and Python (Pandas) to explore key factors influencing car prices—especially the impact of odometer readings on selling price.
+The goal was to perform meaningful analysis, extract insights, and present them in an interactive and intuitive dashboard to support informed decision-making for car dealers, resellers, and buyers.

-The analysis was performed using Power BI for visualization

-**Objective**
-To understand how the odometer reading (vehicle mileage) influences the selling price of a car.

-To build a report/dashboard that presents insights in a visually intuitive way.

-**Dashboard Highlights (Power BI)**
-Odometer vs. Selling Price visual showing the trend.

-Average price per brand or model for better pricing insights.

-Filters to slice data by year, brand, fuel type, or transmission type.

-KPIs showing total cars sold, average price, and highest/lowest selling prices.

-**Key Insight**
-🔹 The correlation between odometer and sellingprice was found to be negative, suggesting that as odometer readings increase (i.e., more kilometers driven), the selling price of the car tends to decrease.

-**Tools Used**
+Dataset Used
+Car Sales Dataset
+Contains information on used car listings including:

+Odometer readings

+Selling price

+Brand, model, transmission type, fuel type, year, etc.

+Tools and Technologies
 Tool	Purpose
+Python	Programming language for analysis
+Pandas	Data cleaning, aggregation, correlation Matplotlib & Seaborn	For creating plots (optional) Power BI	Data visualization and interactive dashboard

+Key Features and Steps

+Standardized numeric and string column formats (e.g., odometer, price).

+Analysis Performed
+Odometer vs. Selling Price

+Calculated the correlation between odometer readings and selling prices.

+Found a negative correlation, indicating that vehicles with higher mileage tend to be sold at lower prices.

+Brand & Model Price Trends

+Analyzed the average selling price for each car brand and model.

-Power BI	Dashboard creation, data visualization
+Visualizations with Power BI
+Odometer vs. Selling Price

+Scatter plot with trendline to show the relationship between mileage and price.

+Brand-Level Pricing Insights

+Bar charts showing average price per brand/model.

+Interactive Filters

+Slicers for year, brand, fuel type, and transmission.

+KPI Indicators

+Total cars sold

+Average price

+Maximum and minimum selling prices

+Key Insight
+🔹 A negative correlation was identified between odometer readings and selling price, suggesting that higher mileage typically leads to lower resale value.

+This aligns with standard resale practices and helps dealers better assess a car’s market value.

+Results Summary
+Top Brands: Identified based on average price and market presence.

+Mileage Influence: Proven depreciation effect with usage.

+User Interaction: Filters and KPIs allow real-time exploration of data.

+Future Enhancements

+Incorporate additional car features like  color, or seller type.

+Build a predictive model to estimate car prices based on inputs.

+Publish the dashboard to Power BI service for public or stakeholder access.